March 27, 2019

 2018 was a record year of growth for our Workable Wealth client family and I found myself faced with a decision at the end of the year about how to best strategize around the growth of the company, while still providing the best service and education to clients and our audience.

-I’ll be lending my expertise in digital and online marketing to help us expand our online presence, reach new audiences and streamline our messaging across platforms.
+I’ll be there to share my expertise in digital and online marketing to help us expand our online presence, reach new audiences and streamline our messaging across platforms.
 The Workable Wealth website and Work Your Wealth podcast will continue to operate as personal finance education platforms (so you can expect the same content geared towards smart money choices to be rolled out on our end each week).

-Abacus is a fee-only, independent firm with offices in Los Angeles, northern California and Philadelphia.
+Abacus is a fee-only, independent firm with three physical office locations that serve clients in 42 states.
 The company manages over $2 billion in client assets and is a change-maker in the financial planning world with a focus on diversity and inclusion, impact investing and making financial planning accessible.

 They have no investment minimums and are passionate about offering financial planning as an annual retainer broken into monthly payments to all their clients.